-- The occupier of a place and the proprietor of a business in the lockdown area must close the place or premises of the business to the public. - A provider of services or activities in the lockdown area must cease providing services and activities to the public. - 9 Directions 7 and 8 do not apply in relation to any of the following: - (a) an essential business, activity or service; - (b) the place or premises where an essential worker provides those services or activities. - To avoid doubt, these Directions do not prohibit a person from providing or conducting a service or activity electronically or online.
+- 9 The occupier of a place and the proprietor of a business in the lockdown area must close the place or premises of the business to the public. - A provider of services or activities in the lockdown area must cease providing services and activities to the public. - Directions 9 and 10 do not apply in relation to any of the following: - (a) an essential business or service; - (b) a service or activity provided by an essential worker; - (c) the place or premises where an essential worker provides those services or activities; - (d) a place for the conduct of a funeral with no more than 10 funeral attendees in total, not including persons providing the funeral services. - A place, business, service or activity in relation to which directions 9 and 10 do not apply is subject to the requirements of the other Parts of these Directions.

+To avoid doubt, these Directions do not prohibit a person from providing or conducting a service or activity electronically or online.